nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse/document-types-in-web-ui.md

 ### Folder

 {{! multiexcerpt name='definition-folders-types'}}
 In workspaces, you can create and manage your documents in folders.
 A folder works like a workspace, but the documents available for creation are limited.
-In a folder, you can create: notes, files, collections and sub-folders.
+In a folder, you can create: *documents*, notes, files, collections and sub-folders.

 There are two types of folders: regular folders and ordered folders.
 The difference between the two folder types is the way content is sorted.
 {{! /multiexcerpt}}